Chapter 1 of 9

 The Golden Rule of Validation

 Talk is cheap.
 Commitments are real.
 Always seek the highest level of evidence you can get.
-If someone says "I'd buy this," your next question should be "Great—can I take your pre-order right now?"
+If someone says "I'd buy this," your next question should be "Great -- can I take your pre-order right now?"
+Their reaction to that question tells you more than the previous 30 minutes of conversation.

 Learning Velocity: Your Most Important Metric